Compositions 1960: #7

 [Composition 1960: #7] evoked a large number of ancillary sounds (mostly audience noises) but also revealed to those who continued to listen a whole inner world of fluctuating overtones in the open fifth as sustained by the players.

 A forty-five-minute performance of the piece was presented by a string trio in New York in 1961.
-A thirty-nine-minute version for synthesizer and electronic tanbura by The Never Arriving was recorded and released in 2017.
+A thirty-nine-minute version for synthesizer and electronic tamboori by The Never Arriving was recorded and released in 2017.

+Other musicians who have released a recording of Composition 1960 #7 include: The Knees, Simone Libralon, Cláudio de Pina, Charger of Leo, Sam Sanford, Stephanie McCallum, John D. Murphy, Jeroen van Veen, Antonio Ballista and f. theodore elliott.

 #9

 The instructions composition is written on an envelope, dated October 1960.
 The score is contained within the envelope.